the Right Thermostat for Your Engine!

 Enjoy your Jeep,

 Footnote from Moses: In the era of the Dodge/Mitsubishi venture, I was fond of the

 International Scout II with the Nissan marine turbo-diesel option, years ahead of its

 time...Here’s some info on your Mitsubishi diesel question, Peter, a

 direct quote from Wikipedia:

 also the introduction of the first Diesel powered Dodge pickup truck.
 Available as an economy choice in the

-automatic transmissions via specially made adapter plate which had the LA V8 bolt pattern.
-This rare factory
+transmissions via specially made adapter plate which had the LA V8 bolt pattern.
+This rare factory option, VIN

-option, VIN code H, was the result of fuel crisis and the collaboration of Chrysler and Mitsubishi.
-The
+code H, was the result of fuel crisis and the collaboration of Chrysler and Mitsubishi.
+The engine, while being

 I’m a big Cummins fan and actually tested the earliest Dodge truck